Scottapotamas/wide-input-reg/README.md

 # Wide input (HV) DC Step-down Regulator
-This is a smaller board that follows the successful design used on the zaphod-bot delta robot, which used 75VDC input and 12V output, tested at 4A with 96% efficiency.
+This is a smaller board that follows the successful design used on the zaphod-bot delta robot, which used 75VDC input and 12V output, tested at 4A load with 96% efficiency.

 This board is intended as a medium scale (~50-100W) standalone version for use with 12S lipo systems (48Vish) and similar high voltage supplies, as its hard to get a high input voltage regulator from Pololu etc.